NetAtmo Weather Station Review

 By 1997 I’d gathered together enough cash to buy a Davis Weather Station.
 This was very expensive for me, but it attached to my computer and I could read the weather without going outside.
 It was all cabled together though and looked a bit unsightly.
 I ran this until about 2011, culminating in the phenomenal December of 2010.
 Then it died.

-My 3rd an current weather station is by NetAtmo
+My 3rd and current is a NetAtmo Weather Station

 Next thing is siting the two items.
 I chose to sit the base station in the corner of the living room, behind the TV.
-The base station monitors indoor temperature, humidity, atmospheric pressure, ambient noise and carbon dioxide.
+The base station monitors indoor temperature, humidity, atmospheric pressure, ambient noise and carbon dioxide (air quality).

 Extra purchase was the Rain Gauge